Lanny Ross: Career

-Lanny Ross made his theatrical bow at the age of 4 performing with his father in Ben Greet's professional Shakespearean company.
+Lanny Ross made his theatrical bow at the age of four, performing with his father in Ben Greet's professional Shakespearean company.
 During his primary education in a Canadian convent and various Seattle and New York schools, young Ross confined his appearances to choir work, including term as head monitor at the Cathedral of St. John the Divine, NY.
 His career began in radio in 1928 and included a five-year run with Annette Hanshaw on the Maxwell House Show Boat program.
 His recording career began in 1929.
 He did so well on the radio that he gave up the legal profession and set forth on a singing career.
-Ross went on to success in vaudeville, night clubs and films.
-He served in the U.S. Army in World War II, achieving the rank of Major.
-During the war, he was called upon to sing the Oscar-nominated ballad, "We Musn't Say Goodbye", for the 1943 motion picture, "Stage Door Canteen".
-The film also received an Oscar nomination for best musical score that year.
+Ross went on to success in vaudeville, nightclubs, and motion pictures.

-HIs radio programs have included Troubadour of the Moon, Maxwell House Showboat, Packard Mardi Gras, Lucky Strike Hit Parade and his own Lanny Ross Program, sponsored by Franco-American over the CBS Network.
+His radio programs included Troubadour of the Moon, Maxwell House Showboat, Packard Mardi Gras, Lucky Strike Hit Parade, and his own Lanny Ross Program, sponsored by Franco-American over the CBS Network.

 Ross introduced the standard popular song "Stay as Sweet as You Are" (w.
-Mack Gordon m.
+Mack Gordon, m.
 Harry Revel) in the 1934 film College Rhythm.
-He recorded the song with Nat W. Finston and the Paramount Recording Orchestra in Los Angeles on October 21, 1934.
+He recorded the song with Nat Finston and the Paramount Recording Orchestra in Los Angeles on October 21, 1934.
 It was released on Brunswick 7318 (matrix LA-247-A) and became Ross' most successful record.
-He starred in two Paramount Pictures, Melody in Spring and College Rhythm, and also in The Lady Objects for Columbia Pictures.
-In 1941 he drew critical acclaim for his acting in stock productions of Petticoat Fever, Pursuit of Happiness and Green Grow the Lilacs.
+He was signed by Paramount Pictures as a threat to the studio's leading singing star, Bing Crosby.
+Ross starred in Melody in Spring and College Rhythm; he was slated to co-star with W. C. Fields in the 1935 film Mississippi, but he was replaced by Crosby.
+Paramount then released Ross, who returned to radio.

-He co-wrote the song "Listen to My Heart" with Al J. Neiburg and Abner Silver.
+Ross was later featured in The Lady Objects (1938) for Columbia Pictures.
+In 1939 he lent his singing voice to Max Fleischer's animated feature, Gulliver's Travels.
+Ross co-wrote the song "Listen to My Heart" with Al J. Neiburg and Abner Silver.
 It was performed in the 1939 short film Tempo of Tomorrow by Patricia Gilmore singing with the Richard Himber Orchestra.

-Ross died in New York City.
+Ross took to the stage in 1941, drawing critical acclaim for his acting in Petticoat Fever, Pursuit of Happiness, and Green Grow the Lilacs.

+In 1941 Lanny Ross, like many New York-based singers, filmed a series of three-minute musicals for coin-operated Soundies movie jukeboxes.
+He was accompanied by Roy Bargy and his orchestra.

+In 1943 Sol Lesser produced the motion picture Stage Door Canteen, based on the actual Stage Door Canteen serving military personnel in New York during wartime.
+Lesser made the film as a patriotic, goodwill venture, which earned almost four million dollars.
+He turned over the money to the American Theater Wing to establish canteens in other cities.
+While half the film was made in Hollywood, the other half was made in New York, where Lanny Ross and other stars were based.
+Ross sang the Oscar-nominated ballad "We Mustn't Say Goodbye".
+It was his last motion-picture appearance; his career was interrupted by military service.